-CS 300 Instructional Coaches Jennifer Nybro and Olga Fotinis talked to us about their struggles to identify texts that were rigorous and reflected their students' cultures and experiences.
-With Fishtank ELA, Ms. Fotinis saw students able to more meaningfully think, speak, and write about rigorous texts, “because they’re feeling more comfortable with what they’re doing and because they’re seeing themselves in these books.”
-She went on to tell us how teachers have been able to learn more about their students through students’ writing about their own identities and experiences as they relate to the context of core unit materials.
+CS 300 Instructional Coaches Jennifer Nybro and Olga Fotinis talked to us about their struggles to identify rigorous texts that reflected their students' cultures and experiences.
+With Fishtank ELA, Ms. Fotinis saw students able to think, speak, and write about rigorous texts more meaningfully “because they’re feeling more comfortable with what they’re doing and seeing themselves in these books.”
+She went on to tell us how teachers have learned more about their students through students’ writing about their own identities and experiences as they relate to the context of core unit materials.

 Amy Noe’ and Nicole Minecola shared that their 5th grade students were most engaged with the book Breadwinner in the Exploring Human Rights Unit because of the culture shock students felt when they realized how different some children’s experiences were from their own.
-Ms. Minecola shared that she had a student say to her, “We really don't know a lot about what goes on in the world.”
-Ms. Noe’ was excited to see her students learn about current events and begin to develop their own opinions about complex topics as they worked through the various 5th grade units.
+Ms. Minecola shared that a student told her, “We really don't know a lot about what goes on in the world.”
+Ms. Noe’ was excited to see her students learn about current events and begin to develop their own opinions about complex topics as they worked through the various 5th-grade units.

 Centering Student Voice through Writing